-- 4. When managing challenging behaviour it is important to understand the individual's needs, the situations which may trigger anxiety and what may help escalate their behaviour.
-At BF Adventure we can create a Relationship Management Plan which can provide all known information about an individual in relation to managing their behaviour.
+When managing challenging behaviour, it is important to understand the individual's needs, the situations which may trigger anxiety and what may help escalate their behaviour.
+At BF Adventure we can create a Relationship Management Plan or Safety Plan which can provide all known information about an individual in relation to managing their behaviour.
 It is recommended that this is undertaken for any individual that expresses themselves by challenging the people around them.

-- 5. People are rarely spontaneously violent.
+People are rarely spontaneously violent.
 Usually they go through a process of rising anger and aggression, which, if unchecked leads to an outburst.
 It is important therefore, that if staff are to avoid violent confrontations that they understand the "cycle of aggression" and are able to intervene appropriately in response to signs of mounting anxiety and agitation in children, young people and adults.

-- 6. Staff need to recognise the early stages of a behavioural sequence that is likely to develop into a serious incident (if they do not intervene) and take the necessary steps to prevent further escalation.
+Staff need to recognise the early stages of a behavioural sequence that is likely to develop into a serious incident (if they do not intervene) and take the necessary steps to prevent further escalation.

-- 7. Where there are signs of anxiety / agitation, staff should attempt to deal with the need, wherever possible.
-This is often different to the presenting behaviour and there are many deescalation techniques that may be effective.
+Where there are signs of anxiety / agitation, staff should attempt to deal with the need, wherever possible.
+This is often different to the presenting behaviour and there are many de-escalation techniques that may be effective.
 Below are some suggestions which are detailed in the training manual but this is by no means a full and exhaustive list:

 - a.
 Managing the environment

 - b.
 Giving warnings and reminders

 - c.
 Praise

 - d.
 Positive Options

 - e.
 Kick Start:

 - f.
 Redirection

 - g.
 Proximity

 - h.
 Planned ignore and positive attention

 - i.
 Giving commands

 - j.
 Time away (self-regulate)

-- 8. If these attempts to defuse and de-escalate the challenging behaviour are unsuccessful and there are signs of mounting anger and aggression, then it may be necessary for the staff responses toward the person to change.
+If these attempts to defuse and de-escalate the challenging behaviour are unsuccessful and there are signs of mounting anger and aggression, then it may be necessary for the staff responses toward the person to change.
 This is because as the level of anger rises people become less amenable to rational discussion.

-- 9. In the face of maintaining agitation, moving towards anger and aggression, it is important that as a staff member we remain calm, allow the person more personal space and alert

-colleagues to the situation.
-If the person continues to behave aggressively it may be necessary to consider the use of physical interventions (See policy 31.)
+In the face of maintaining agitation, moving towards anger and aggression, it is important that as a staff member we remain calm, allow the person more personal space and alert colleagues to the situation.
+If the person continues to behave aggressively it may be necessary to consider the use of physical interventions (See point 27.)

-10. It is important in the face of mounting anger and aggression please see the training manual for guidance in this area.
+It is important in the face of mounting anger and aggression please see the training manual for guidance in this area.

-The use of consequences
+The use of Consequences

-- 11. Many people equate the use of consequence with punishment.
+Many people equate the use of consequence with punishment.
 This is a mistake and it is essential that staff bear in mind at all times that punishment has no place in the care of children, young people and adults.
-Rather, consequence should be seen as an aid to promoting change in children and young people through confronting them with the consequences of their actions and providing an incentive to change their behaviour. - 12.
+Rather, consequence should be seen as an aid to promoting change in children and young people through confronting them with the consequences of their actions and providing an incentive to change their behaviour.

 When consequences are used, staff need to ensure they are proportionate and appropriate to the behaviour under consideration and its circumstances.
 There should be a clear and logical link between action and consequence and relevant to the age and understanding of the child, young person or adult.
 Timely- applied as soon as appropriate after the unacceptable behaviour and within a timescale relevant to the service user.
 Consequence should not disruptive to other service users and regularly reviewed for effectiveness.

-Permissible consequences
+Permissible Consequences